 - Students should contact teachers before missing class due to college activities or absences.
 Students are responsible for catching up on missed work.
-Lesson plans and resources can be accessed on SIMON - Students are strongly encouraged to dedicate 75 minutes daily to home study to reinforce learning and develop effective study habits. - Learning Lounge: Homework Club sessions will run again in 2025 on Monday and Wednesday afternoons from 3:00 to 4:00 pm in the ARC starting from Monday 10th February.
+Lesson plans and resources can be accessed on SIMON - For Year 7 students, the recommended time for homework is 45 minutes daily. - For Year 8 students, the recommended time for homework is 60 minutes daily. - Learning Lounge: Homework Club sessions will run again in 2025 on Monday and Wednesday afternoons from 3:00 to 4:00 pm in the ARC starting from Monday 10th February.
 Please remind students to sign in at the front desk at the ARC.